roberts/laravel-singledb-tenancy/README.md

 When no tenant can be resolved from the request:

+- `fallback` - Use Smart Fallback Logic to primary tenant
 - `continue` - Continue without tenant context
 - `exception` - Throw RuntimeException
 - `redirect` - Redirect to specified route